 Migrate from V1 to V2

-This article covers how to migrate from version 1 samples to version 2.
+Learn how to migrate your CI/CD setup from version 1 to version 2.

 The biggest enhancement is the ability to target different environments.
-You can now target the flexible and the leftmost mainline environment.
+You can target both the flexible and the left-most mainline environment.

 The new endpoints are created to accommodate this enhancement, meaning you will have to supply a target environment alias in some requests.

 The initial flow has been slightly changed.
-The upload of a deployment package is no longer tied to a "deployment-meta", but is now a separate step.
-Every uploaded artifact can be queried by the API, similar to querying deployments via the API.
+Uploading a deployment package is no longer tied to "deployment-meta" and is now a separate step.
+Every uploaded artifact can be queried in the API.
+This works similarly to querying deployments via the API.

-To showcase how to use the version 2 endpoints and flow, updated samples are provided.
+Updated samples are provided to showcase how to use the version 2 endpoints and flow.

 Migrate Azure DevOps